Smooth structures on non-orientable $4$-manifolds via twisting operations: Introduction

-The third main result of this note exemplifies constructions of inequivalent smooth structures obtained by twisting an embedded projective plane in the 4-manifold $Y$ of Theorem \ref{Theorem A}; see Section \ref{Section Twisting RP2} for a precise definition of this cut-and-paste operation.
+The third main result exemplifies constructions of inequivalent smooth structures obtained by twisting an embedded projective plane in the 4-manifold $Y$ of Theorem \ref{Theorem A}; see Section \ref{Section Twisting RP2} for a precise definition of this cut-and-paste operation.

-\begin{thm} There is a smoothly embedded real projective plane $\R P^2\hookrightarrow Y$ such that twisting it produces a 4-manifold $Z$ that is homeomorphic but not diffeomorphic to the circle sum $\#_{S^1}2\cdot \R P^4$ of two copies of the real projective 4-space.
+\begin{thm} There is a smoothly embedded real projective plane $\R P^2\hookrightarrow Y$ such that twisting it produces a 4-manifold $Z$ that is homeomorphic but not diffeomorphic to the circle sum $\R P^4\#_{S^1} \R P^4$ of two copies of the real projective 4-space.
 There is a smoothly embedded real projective plane $\R P^2\hookrightarrow Z$ such that twisting it produces the 4-manifold $Y$ that is homeomorphic but not diffeomorphic to $S(2\gamma \oplus \R)$. \end{thm}

-To the best of our knowledge, twisting an embedded $\R P^2$ had not been previously employed to construct inequivalent smooth structures.
-In the orientable realm, the Dolgachev surface can be obtained from an elliptic surface $E(1) = \mathbb{CP}^2\#9\overline{\mathbb{CP}^2}$ in a similar way as shown by Akbulut in \cite{[AkbulutR]}; cf. \cite{[KatanagaSaekiTeragaitoYamada]}.
-It is discussed in Section \ref{Section Proof of Theorem R} that the examples $Y$ and $Z$ of Theorem \ref{Theorem R} are made of the same two compact pieces, and the isotopy class of the diffeomorphism used to identify their boundaries determines the homeomorphism type \cite{[KimRaymond]}.
+To the best of our knowledge, twisting an $\R P^2$ had not been previously used to construct inequivalent smooth structures.
+In the orientable realm, the Dolgachev surface can be obtained from an elliptic surface $E(1) = \mathbb{CP}^2\#9\overline{\mathbb{CP}^2}$ in a similar way \cite{[AkbulutR]}; cf. \cite{[KatanagaSaekiTeragaitoYamada]}.
+We discuss in Section \ref{Section Proof of Theorem R} how the examples of Theorem \ref{Theorem R} are made of the same two compact pieces, and the isotopy class of the diffeomorphism used to identify their boundaries determines the homeomorphism type \cite{[CesardeSa], [KimRaymond]}.
+Handlebodies of the 4-manifolds of Theorem \ref{Theorem R} are drawn in Figure 4.

+We enlarge the number of homeomorphism types of 4-manifolds that are known to support inequivalent smooth structures in our next main result.